Easy weight loss diet (with meal plan)

-Ever get confused by all of the weight loss diets out there?
+Do you ever get confused by all of those easy weight loss diet plans out there?

-Low carb, low fat, high protein, high fiber, Chinese tea secrets, 2 day fasts, detox diets….
+Low carb, low fat, high protein, high fiber, Chinese tea secrets, 2-day fasts, detox diets….
 It’s all WAY too confusing for new dieters.
 Dieting should be simple to follow.
-If it’s simple, all you need is the will to stick to your diet and you’ll see REAL RESULTS (quickly I might add).
+If it’s simple, all you need to do is stick to your diet and you’ll see REAL RESULTS (quickly I might add).
+Check this easy weight loss diet plan.

-We’ve broken this weight loss diet down so that it’s as simple as possible for you to follow.
-This diet is intended for people who want to…
+We’ve broken this easy weight loss diet plan down so that it’s better for you to follow.
+This diet is made for people who want to…

-Weight loss, in the most basic sense, comes down to simple arithmetic.
-You must eat less calories than you burn.
+Weight loss, in the most basic sense, comes down to a simple plan.
+You need to eat less calories than you burn.
 Period.
-And the best way to go about creating this caloric deficit is a combination of diet and exercise.
+The best way to do this, is to diet and exercise.
 But you already knew that.
-Let’s get to the meal plan. . .
+So, let’s get to the meal plan. . .

-I can sum the meal plan up in six simple words: Eat small well balanced frequent meals.
-But you want more specifics than that right?
+I can sum up the meal plan up in six simple words: Eat small, well balanced meals throughout the day.
+But you want more specifics than that, right?
 Ok, here we go.

-Eat 3 meals and 2 snacks each day.
-And if you must, you can add a third snack.
-Space each meal or snack about 3 hours from the previous meal or snack.
+Eat 3 meals and 2 snacks every day.
+If you need to, you can add a third snack.
+Space each meal/snack about 3 hours apart.

 • Spinach